South Carolina sheriff's office releases jail footage showing the in-custody death of a mentally ill Black man

 At the beginning of the footage from one of the body cameras, a deputy is heard saying Sutherland has refused to leave his cell and that he took "an aggressive stance."
 The deputy also says a captain has been notified and that the judge required Sutherland appear before the judge.
 Deputies were going to extract Sutherland from the cell while medical personnel were present, he says on the video.

-"During his forced removal from the cell, Mr. Sutherland became unresponsive and died," Wilson said in the statement.
+"During his forced removal from the cell, Mr. Sutherland became unresponsive and died," Wilson said in her statement.

 Sutherland was pronounced dead after attempts by medical staff at the facility to save his life, according to a news release issued by the sheriff's office at the time.